marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

     * IP
     * Screen resolution
     * List of browser fonts
+  * Similarly to CRSF attacks, require additional authentication before accessing sensitive areas

 ## DoS attacks
 * Classic DoS/DDoS attack - performing numerous requests to the server, more than servers can handle
 * Slowloris attack - sending HTTP request content very slowly, filling a server's maximum concurrent connection pool
+* Securing against them:
+  * Use CDNs
+  * Use tools such as Cloudflare
+  *

 ## Decoding passwords (eg. once database content is stolen)
 * How to decode a hashed password